S3-working-group/s3-practical-guide/content/src/principles/principle-consent.md

 ## The Implicit Contract of Consent

-Adopting the principle of consent in a team, or in the organization as a whole, has implications for how people approach decision making, dialogue and activity.
+Adopting the principle of consent in a team, or in the organization as a whole, has implications for how people approach decision-making, dialogue and activity.
 Consider making this implicit contract of consent explicit, to support members of the organization to adopt and apply the principle of consent:

 1. In the absence of objections to an agreement, I intend to follow through on that agreement to the best of my ability.
 2. As I become aware of them, I will share any possible objections to (proposed) agreements and activity, with those directly responsible for them.